 Students interested in serving as a Munson Fellow must have lived on campus in Honors housing for at least one semester.
 The application process runs from late November to mid-March.

 Students who wish to apply to be a Munson Fellow should attend an information session to learn about the position and interview process.
 Sessions are held through the fall and winter.
-If you missed an info session, contact us!

 Application and Interview Process

 Apply today: https://tinyurl.com/MFapp2023

 In the application you will be asked for demographic information first and then will answer a series of prompts designed to get to know you and your thought process.
 Expect questions about involvement, leadership experience, and how you might develop an inclusive community.
 You will also need to provide the name and contact information for a reference.
 Please do not ask your current Munson Fellow to be your reference – they already assist with evaluation of candidates.
 Optional workshops are available through the Career Center if you wish to participate in a mock interview.

 After applications are reviewed, you may be contacted for an interview.
 These interviews may be scheduled in-person or on Zoom and will last 20-30 minutes.
 Interviews will be scheduled in late February and early March 2023.

 If you have any questions, please contact email@example.com.

 - Katie Rippon ’24

 - Rebeca Rojas ’24